JACKSON, Miss. (WLOX) - In Mississippi, there were 1,606 new cases of COVID-19 and 40 new deaths reported Sunday in the entire state.

 In order to determine the presumed number of people who have recovered from the virus, state health officials say the patient must meet one of two criteria.
 For patients who were NOT hospitalized, they are considered recovered if they have not tested positive for the virus after 14 days.
 For patients who were hospitalized or if hospitalization was unknown, they are presumed recovered if it has been 21 days or more since they tested positive.

-The majority of pediatric cases are in children between the ages of 11-7.
+Cases among adults ages 25-39 are highest, warns MSDH.
+Most geriatric cases occur in the 70-79 age group.
+The majority of pediatric cases are in children between the ages of 11-17.

 Long-term Care Facilities

 A total of 9,888 patients diagnosed with the virus are currently in long-term care facilities throughout the state as of Jan.
 16. In all, 1,822 people diagnosed while in long-term care facilities have died.

 MSDH says: “Long-term care (LTC) facilities like nursing homes are considered high-risk locations because their residents are older or in poor health.
 Even one case of COVID-19 in these facilities among residents or employees is considered an outbreak.
 We investigate residents, staff and close contacts of infected individuals for possible exposure.”